“Jesus promised his disciples three things—that they would be completely fearless, absurdly happy, and in constant trouble.” ~G.K. Chesterton

 Three crosses stand on Calvary’s height;

 You must suffer like a saint or repentant thief,

 That is to say, if you are not willing to suffer gladly like Jesus, or patiently like the penitent thief, then you will have to suffer like the unrepentant thief.
 You will have to drink the cup of bitterness to the dregs without the consoling help of grace, and you will have to bear the whole weight of your cross, deprived of the powerful support of Christ.
 You will even have to carry the deadly weight which the devil will add to it by means of the impatience it will cause you.
 And after sharing the unhappiness of the impenitent thief on earth, you will share his misery in eternity.” source

-I heard a priest say in a talk recently that, if you do not have time to pray all fifteen decades of the Rosary every day, at least pray the Sorrowful mysteries.
-It will assist the Christian in becoming a friend of the Cross, of understanding the Cross, and will give the Christian (us) the graces to suffer in a patient manner like the penitent thief (or if you are a saint, to suffer like one).
+I once heard a priest say in a talk that if you do not have time to pray all fifteen decades of the Rosary every day, to at least pray the five Sorrowful mysteries, for these mysteries will assist the Christian in becoming a friend of the Cross, of understanding the Cross.
+The Sorrowful mysteries of the Rosary will also impart to the Christian (us) the graces to suffer in a patient manner like the penitent thief (or if you are a saint, to suffer like one).